icecauldron/bible/README.md

-# bible
+# The Holy Bible
 This is the Bible.

 It is told here.

 It has passed through however many eyes have created mine.